 When a customer makes a card payment face-to-face via a chip and PIN machine, over the phone or online they are entrusting your business with their financial and personal information.
 Equally, you’re trusting them to be the legitimate cardholder and be exactly who they say they are.

 On your bank statement, you will see 2 sets of periodic charges for your card processing services:

-Your acquirer charges (Global Payments), which charge for card processing and PCI fees, and are processed monthly.
+Your acquirer charges (Global Payments or Worldpay), which charge for card processing and PCI fees, and are processed monthly.

 Your Inspire Payments membership fees, which include your terminal(s) and accessories.

 Your invoices are sent by email.
 If you need additional copies, please get in touch with us and we can have these re-issued.